 Alfa Romeo Preferenza PCP Terms & Conditions:

-^Offers available on Alfa Romeo Giulia Quadrifoglio vehicles ordered between 01/10/18 and 31/12/18 and registered by 31/03/19.
-With Alfa Romeo Preferenza you may return the vehicle instead of making the final payment.
-It must be in good condition and if you exceed the agreed annual mileage, you will be charged 12p per mile for exceeding 10,000 miles p.a. in these examples.
+^Offer available on Alfa Romeo Giulia Quadrifoglio range ordered between 01/01/19 and 31/03/19 and registered by 30/06/19.
+48 month term.
+Minimum 26% customer deposit required.
+Optional final payment may vary depending on version.
+With Alfa Romeo Preferenza PCP, you may return the vehicle instead of making the final payment.
+It must be in good condition and if you exceed the agreed annual mileage, you will be charged 12p per mile for exceeding 10,000 p.a. in these examples.
 Subject to status.
 Guarantees may be required.
-Terms & Conditions apply.
-Participating retailers only.
+T&Cs apply.
+At participating Retailers only.
 Alfa Romeo Financial Services, SL1 0RW.

 Terms and Conditions: